dkhamsing/frankenstein/README.md

 ### `new`

-`new` checks GitHub for new notifications and process 'em.
+`new` checks GitHub for new notifications and processes 'em.

 ### `review`